EvoCatalysis/evocatalysis.github.io/research/index.md

 {% capture text %}
 ## Rational enzyme engineering
 Our lab is dedicated to the rational design of enzymes, which requires a systematic understanding of their functioning.
-We've recently demonstrated in a study combining computational and experimental approaches, how we can harness natural evolutionary information to strategically improve different properties of enzymes ([under review]()).
+We have recently demonstrated in a study combining computational and experimental approaches, how we can harness natural evolutionary information to strategically improve different properties of enzymes ([under review]()).
 Currently, our lab is actively developing different computational algorithms geared towards rational enzyme engineering.

 {:.center}
 {% endcapture %}